 When we first moved here, I wanted to help our furry family members acclimatize to our new home so we turned a spare room into a “cat room”.
 This created a contained environment with all their favorite things to give them a place that smelled and felt familiar to them.
-For the first day after we moved here, I kept them only in this room to allow them to get familiar with the sounds and smells of this new house, then every day after that I’d let them out a couple hours with supervision, increasing the time each day to expand their familiarity with the new house while giving them the confidence of having a safe, familiar space to return to (which they often did) if they weren’t sure what to think of the new place.
-After a week they were fully acclimatized and adjusted to the new house and we gave them free run of our house during the days, though we still return them to their cat room each night.
+For the first day after we moved here, I kept them in this room only to familiarize them with the sounds/smells of our new home without being overwhelmed.
+Then every day after that I’d let them out short time (with supervision), increasing the time each day to expand their comfort with the new house while giving them a safe, familiar space to return to (which they often did) if they needed reassurance.
+After about a week, they were fully acclimatized and we gave them free run of our house during the days, though we still return them to their cat room each night.

 Every time I put them in their room (usually at night before bed), I also always give them their soft food at the same time so they love the routine of going to the room and it’s always a positive experience.